PrezSeah/aicatalog/model-samples/ai-text-sentiment-classifier/ai-text-sentiment-classifier.md

 Once deployed, you can test the model from the command line.
 For example:

 ```
-curl -d "{ \"text\": [ \"The Model Asset Exchange is a crucial element of a developer's toolkit.\" ]}" -X POST "http://localhost:5000/model/predict" -H "Content-Type: application/json"
+curl -d "{ \"text\": [ \"The Model Catalogue is a crucial element of a developer's toolkit.\" ]}" -X POST "http://localhost:5000/model/predict" -H "Content-Type: application/json"
 ```

 You should see a JSON response like that below: